sevenseacat/cinder/README.md

 ## Contributing

 Contributions are welcome!
-Please read our contributing guidelines and submit pull requests to our GitHub repository.
+Please submit pull requests to our GitHub repository.

 ## License